 So, we thought it would be both fun and informative to go behind the scenes as it were and tell you a little bit more about the wonderful world of chocolate.

-We’re going to kick off with a good opening question which was actually asked at one of our chocolate making hen party.
+We’re going to kick off with a good opening question about whether cocoa is a fruit, which is often asked by children.

 The definition of cocoa bean